Cospel/rbm-ae-tf/README.md

   cost = autoencoder.partial_fit(batch_xs)
 ```

-I was inspired with these implementations but I need to refactor them and improve them(thanks).
+I was inspired with these implementations but I need to refactor them and improve them(BIG THANKS to THEM).
 I tried to use also similar api as it is in [tensorflow/models](https://github.com/tensorflow/models):
 > [LINK1](https://www.snip2code.com/Snippet/1059693/RBM-procedure-using-tensorflow)
 > [LINK2](https://gist.github.com/saliksyed/593c950ba1a3b9dd08d5)